Search Workshops

 Location: Bluebonnet Room

 Social-emotional and behavioral assessment for children and adolescents is a complex process, and the impact of assessment extends beyond the score.
 Linking assessment data to meaningful intervention can be a challenge.
 This session seeks to support practitioners in maximizing the benefit of assessment and enhancing progress with interventions linked to assessment data.
 This presentation will provide background and discussion on the importance of social-emotional and behavioral assessment for young people, a platform for conceptualizing the scope of these evaluations and the value of intervention on outcomes.
 Participants will review a variety of formal assessment measures designed to evaluate social-emotional and behavioral features (including the Risk Inventory and Strengths Evaluation, Piers-Harris Self-Concept Scale, Third Edition, and others) as well as how these tools can be used to support interventions and treatment plans.
 Participants will leave with a knowledge of an array of social-emotional and behavioral assessment tools that can be used across a variety of populations as well as interventions and accommodations that can be generated based on assessment.
-The afternoon three-hour session will allow for School Psychologists and Related Service Providers to Collaborate over Legislative Changes and Case Study Scenarios.
+Ashley Arnold with WPS will be presenting the morning session.
+The afternoon three-hour session will allow for School Psychologists and Related Service Providers to Collaborate over Legislative Changes and Functional Behavioral Assessments.

 Max Participants: